Parable of The Good Samaritan (Love Your Neighbor Lesson) Luke 10:25-27

-This Sunday School Lesson for children can be used in Sunday school or Children’s church.
+This Love Your Neighbor Sunday School Lesson can be used in Sunday school or Children’s church.
 It is based on Luke 10:25-27 where Jesus tells the parable of the Good Samaritan.
 The point is that we must love our neighbors and the story hints at the mission of Jesus to rescue us too.

-Luke 10:25-27 Sunday School Lesson: The Parable of The Good Samaritan (Love Your Neighbor)
+Luke 10:25-37 Lesson for Children: The Parable of The Good Samaritan

 Learning Objectives: After this lesson, children will demonstrate understanding of Parable of the Good Samaritan, by giving personal examples of how they could love their neighbors.